 The federal Disaster Mitigation Act of 2000 mandates that mitigation plans be accomplished for all incorporated units of government as well as Native American tribes and updated on a five-year cycle.
-Although Vilas County collaborated with the Lac du Flambeau Tribe on the development of a joint hazard mitigation plan in 2008, this 2013 plan is considered the County's initial All Hazards Mitigation Plan by FEMA.
-The first update to this plan will be due in 2018.
+Although Vilas County collaborated with the Lac du Flambeau Tribe on the development of a joint hazard mitigation plan in 2008, its 2013 plan is considered the County's initial All Hazards Mitigation Plan (AHMP) by FEMA.
+This is the first update to the plan.
+The next subsequent update will be due in 2024.
 An approved mitigation plan is required for a jurisdiction to be eligible for certain federal mitigation funding following a disaster.
-In addition, if a major disaster strikes a jurisdiction without an approved plan, FEMA will require the jurisdiction to complete a plan.
+In addition, if a major disaster strikes a jurisdiction without a current plan, FEMA will require the jurisdiction to complete a plan.

-Plan Preparation Process
+Update Preparation Process

-The Vilas County Emergency Management Department received a Planning Grant in 2011 to develop an All Hazards Mitigation Plan through the Pre-Disaster Mitigation (PDM) Program.
+The Vilas County Emergency Management Department received a Planning Grant in 2018 to develop an update to its All Hazards Mitigation Plan through the Hazard Mitigation Grant Program (HMGP).

-The North Central Wisconsin Regional Planning Commission (NCWRPC) finalized a work agreement with Vilas County and began preparation of the All Hazards Mitigation Plan at the request of the County Emergency Management Director in late 2011.
+The North Central Wisconsin Regional Planning Commission (NCWRPC) finalized a work agreement with Vilas County and began preparation of the update at request of the County Emergency Management Director in early 2018.

 The planning process included regular Task Force committee meetings as well as extensive involvement from the local units of government within Vilas County and the counties surrounding Vilas.
-A variety of local and regional agencies were involved in the development of the plan at various stages, and extensive opportunity for public participation was provided including public informational meetings and hearings.
+A variety of local and regional agencies were involved in the development of the update at various stages, and extensive opportunity for public participation was provided including public informational meetings, Internet access and a survey.

-Plan Elements
+Update Elements

-In accordance with Federal Emergency Management Agency (FEMA) requirements, the Plan has the following elements:
+In accordance with Federal Emergency Management Agency (FEMA) requirements, the Plan Update has the following elements:

-Planning Process
+Update Planning Process

-Part I of the Vilas County All Hazards Mitigation Plan (AHMP) describes and documents the process used to develop the plan.
+Part I of the Vilas County All Hazards Mitigation Plan Update describes and documents the process used to develop the update.
 This includes how it was prepared and who (committee, organizations, departments, staff, consultants, etc.) was involved in the process.
-It also describes the local government involvement, the time period in which the plan was prepared, and who to contact to answer questions and make recommendations for future amendments to the plan.
+It also describes the local government involvement, the time period in which the update was prepared, and who to contact to answer questions and make recommendations for future amendments to the plan.